SupeRuier/awesome-active-learning/contents/pb_classification.md

 - Expected improvement
   - Error Reduction: Most directly, reduce the generalization error.
   - Variance Reduction: We can still reduce generalization error indirectly by minimizing output variance.
-  - Expected Model Change: If the selected instance will bring the largest model change, it could be considered as the most valuable instance.
   - Entropy Change: The reduction of prediction entropy on the evaluation set after adding a new item.

 Works:
 - Toward optimal active learning through sampling estimation of error reduction [2001, ICML]: Error Reduction
 - [Combining active learning and semisupervised learning using Gaussian fields and harmonic functions [2003, ICML]](http://mlg.eng.cam.ac.uk/zoubin/papers/zglactive.pdf): Greedily select queries from the unlabeled data to minimize the estimated expected classification error.
 GRF as basic model.
 This is also the most computationally expensive query framework since it needs to iterate over the whole unlabeled pool.
 (517 citations)
 - [Active learning for logistic regression: an evaluation [2007, Machine Learning]](https://link.springer.com/article/10.1007/s10994-007-5019-5): Variance Reduction
-- [An analysis of active learning strategies for sequence labeling tasks [2008, CEMNL]](https://www.aclweb.org/anthology/D08-1112.pdf): Expected gradient change in gradient based optimization.(659 citations)
-- [Influence Selection for Active Learning [2021]](https://arxiv.org/pdf/2108.09331.pdf): Select instances with the most positive influence on the model.
-It was divided to an expected gradient length and another term.
-- Model-Change Active Learning in Graph-Based Semi-Supervised Learning [2021]
 - [Uncertainty-aware active learning for optimal Bayesian classifier [2021, ICLR]](https://openreview.net/pdf?id=Mu2ZxFctAI):
   ELR tends to stuck in local optima; BALD tends to be overly explorative.
   Propose an acquisition function based on a weighted form of mean objective cost of uncertainty (MOCU).